 - There was continued variation in outcomes and health check completion rates between paediatric diabetes services.

 Parents and carers of children and young people with diabetes should:

 - Talk to their diabetes clinics about receiving and discussing the results of health checks, suitable for their age

 - Work with their diabetes team to achieve the best HbA1c level possible for their child by aiming for blood glucose levels within targets set by their clinic

 Ongoing support for children and young people with diabetes is important.
 This should include psychological assessment and ongoing support, structured educational packages, and blood glucose target setting to reduce the risk of long term complications.

 The National Children and Young People’s Diabetes Network has shown commitment to working together to improve the care and outcomes of children and young people, using the national network structures and the National Children and Young People’s Diabetes Quality Programme to support lasting and meaningful improvement.

-We have created a short video to present the keys results of our core report and the 2021 PREM survey.
+In 2022 we partnered with Digibete to produce this video summarising the outcomes of our annual core audit report and the 2021 PREM survey.